GSS-Cogs/csvw-example/index.md

 }
 ```

 You'll notice that I've include one of the `url` references as `my-example.csv`, the lack of a full path is because **that is the csv file that this csvw schema is accompanying**.
-It's also worth noting that the tableSchema entries can themsevles be remote resources and can be freely reused where appropriate.
+It's also worth noting that the tableSchema entries can themselves be remote resources and can be freely reused where appropriate.

 Then there is the `primaryKey` field.
 One crucial requirement of tidy data is that **each oberserable data point should be uniquely identifiable**.
 The job of the primary key is to list the dimensional options that make each observation unique.
 In other words - the `primaryKey` field in our example is specifiying that **a composite key of the values within the "age and "sex" columns will identify one (and only one) observable data point**.